host your own event

 Planning Your Food & Fundraising Event

-We are community-owned, and community-supported, meaning all donations come directly from generous community members like YOU!
+We are by community, for community, meaning all donations come directly from generous community members like YOU!
 Here are some steps to help you plan your own food and fundraising event:

 1. decide on the type of event you want to host